ibtisam-iq/SilverOps/DevOps/DevOps-Tools/jenkins/JavaBoardGameDB-H2/README.md

 3. Run the application
 4. To use initial user data, use the following credentials.
   - username: **ibtisam**      |     password: **123** (user role)
-  - username: **ibtisamops**   |     password: **12345**  (manager role)
+  - username: **ibtisam-iq**   |     password: **12345**  (manager role)
 5. You can also sign-up as a new user and customize your role to play with the application!

 ## Complete README

-Please see the [README.md](https://github.com/ibtisamops/3TierJavaBoardGameDB-H2/blob/main/README.md) file for a detailed description of the project.
+Please see the [README.md](https://github.com/ibtisam-iq/3TierJavaBoardGameDB-H2/blob/main/README.md) file for a detailed description of the project.

 ## Project Structure

-Please refer to [consoleOutput.txt](https://github.com/ibtisamops/3TierJavaBoardGameDB-H2/blob/main/consoleOutput.txt) for more details. 😊
+Please refer to [consoleOutput.txt](https://github.com/ibtisam-iq/3TierJavaBoardGameDB-H2/blob/main/consoleOutput.txt) for more details. 😊

 ## Project Snapshot
 ![Project Snapshot](./projectSnapshot.png)